ibm-cloud-docs/cloud-databases/reference-key-protect.md

 If you use Key Protect, when you provision a database you can also designate a key to encrypt the Cloud Object Storage disk that holds your deployment's backups.

-BYOK for backups is available only in US regions `us-south` and `us-east`.{: .note}
+BYOK for backups is available only in US regions `us-south` and `us-east`.
+{: .note}

 Only keys in the `us-south` are durable to region failures.
-To ensure that your backups are available even if a region failure occurs, you must use a key from `us-south`, regardless of your deployment's location.{: .important}
+To ensure that your backups are available even if a region failure occurs, you must use a key from `us-south`, regardless of your deployment's location.
+{: .important}

 ### Granting the delegation authorization
 {: #grant-auth}

 To enable your deployment to use the Key Protect key, you need to [Enable authorization to be delegated](/docs/account?topic=account-serviceauth) when granting the service authorizations.
 If the delegation authorization is not present before provisioning your deployment with a key, the provision fails.

-### Using the Key at Provision
+### Using the Key at Provision in the CLI
+{: #key-provision-cli}
-{: #key-provision}
+{: cli}

 After the appropriate authorization and delegation is granted, you supply the [key name or CRN](/docs/key-protect?topic=key-protect-view-keys) when you provision a deployment.